DhruboB/hk2demo/README.md

 2. Using inhabitant file generator tool provided by HK2
 3. Best one : Using Maven or Gradle plugin.
 We already added the hk2-metadata-generator plugin in Maven or Gradle dependencies.

-Third option is easy & simplest, hence not discussuing about first two options here.
+Third option is easy & simplest, hence not discussing about first two options here.
 Gradle or Maven plugin will take care of inhabitant file generation as soon as you trigger fresh build.
 Though, there is a glitch/bug , hence you may need to sometime fo a clean build if you see weird Exceptions which are basically due to incomplete inhabitant file.

 ###### Sample inhabitant file content: